natelgrw/titan_foundation_model/README.md

 # ⚡ TITAN: A Foundation Model for Op-Amp Design

-TITAN is a foundation model for the topology and sizing optimization of operational amplifiers.
+TITAN is a foundation model for the topology and sizing optimization of operational amplifiers, currently under active development.

+Current Version: **0.1.0**

 The model is capable of optimizing the following primary specs: